HumanBrainProject/img-svc-tasks/README.md

 ## `ingest_ngs`

-Chunk up input data using the neuroglancer_scripts
+Chunk up the input data using the neuroglancer_scripts

 ## `upload_results`

 Uploads the results to a SWIFT container.

-Expects a JSON file with SWIFT settings, example:
+Expects a JSON file with SWIFT settings.

+**IMPORTANT**  When this file is deployed to the HPC make sure it is kept in a service accounts's home folder and the file itself is only readable by that specific user (`chmod 0600`)!!!

+YOU DO NOT WANT TO SHARE THESE CREDENTIALS WITH OTHERS.

+Example:

 ```
 {